Reference

 Middle Eastern and Asian carriers

-- Emirates (economy): 55 × 38 × 20 cm, 7 kg max
+- Emirates (economy): 55 × 38 × 20 cm, 7 kg

-- Qatar Airways (economy): 50 × 37 × 25 cm, 7 kg max
+- Qatar Airways: 50 × 37 × 25 cm, 7 kg

-- Singapore Airlines: 115 cm total linear, 7 kg max
+- Singapore Airlines: 115 cm total linear, 7 kg

-- ANA / JAL: 55 × 40 × 25 cm, 10 kg max
+- ANA / JAL: 55 × 40 × 25 cm, 10 kg

 Low-cost carrier traps

-- Ryanair: Basic fare only allows a 40 × 25 × 20 cm small bag for free.
-A full carry-on (55 × 40 × 20 cm, 10 kg) requires Priority Boarding (€6–€30).
+- Ryanair: Basic only allows 40 × 25 × 20 cm free.
+Full carry-on (10 kg) requires Priority (€6–€30).

-- Wizz Air: Same structure as Ryanair.
+- Wizz Air: Same as Ryanair.

-- Spirit / Frontier (US): Personal item free; carry-on is paid ($45–$65).
+- Spirit / Frontier: Personal item free; carry-on paid ($45–$65).

-How to measure your own bag honestly
+How to measure honestly

 Need to estimate a shipment?